 - 1.1 The Strategy and Action Plan for Sustainable Tourism in the Broads 2011-2015 has reached the end of its five-year term.
 This coincides with the conclusion of the five year period for which the Broads Authority was awarded the European Charter for Sustainable Tourism in Protected Areas.
 The Authority is due to reapply for the Charter in 2016 and a valid strategy document forms an integral part of the application process.
 A strategy is necessary in any case, however, to properly inform the management of tourism in the fragile ecosystem of the Broads. - 1.2 The Tourism Company was commissioned in September 2015, to assist with the revision and updating of the strategy.
 Shortage of resources within the Communications Team was a factor in the decision to bring in external consultants, but it was also considered important to ensure impartiality in the review process.
-Members will be aware that the strategy is not intended as solely for the Authority's use.
+The strategy is not intended as solely for the Broads Authority's use.
 It provides guidance for a wide range of stakeholders; any organisation or individual with an interest in (or who is affected by) tourism in the Broads area. - 1.3 An extensive round of consultations has taken place, with a wide range of individuals and organisations.
-Many of these conversations were on a one-toone basis, others by telephone and some in the form of group meetings.
+Many of these conversations were on a one-to-one basis, others by telephone and some in the form of group meetings.
 All available statistical evidence and survey data has been utilised and a survey of businesses was specially commissioned.
-Now, after considering all of the information gathered, The Tourism Company has produced a draft strategy document for further consultation.
+Now, after considering all of the information gathered, The Tourism Company has produced a draft strategy document for further consultation. - 1.4 Broads Authority members considered the draft strategy at the full Authority meeting on 22 January 2016.